SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

 ### Create our Data Context

-Use the following Python statement to create a new Data Context:
+Use the following Python statements to create a new Data Context:

 ```python
 import great_expectations as gx